Genivia/ugrep/README.md

            -y, --any-line
                   Any matching or non-matching line is output.
-Non-matching lines are  output  as context for matching lines, with the `-' separa- tor.
+Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
 See also the -A, -B, and -C options.

            -Z, --null
                   Prints a zero-byte after the file name.